bra1nDump/ai-task-vscode/docs/idea.md

 # Features
+- Multifile edits
   - Making a local change and figuring out the places where the code gets broken and trying to iteratively fix them.
 For example adding a new parameter to a function should be trivial
   - Planning out a larger change across the components of the codebase by leaving breakcrumbs in the codebase as comments / bookmarks (using bookmarks extension)
   - One time
   - Persistent - adding a new UI feature
     - Redux model
     - Initial value
     - Case reducer
+- Workspace changes
+  - Adding a new file
 - Making legal moves
   - Factoring out variables
   - Splitting up functions